wandyezj/package/documentation/notes.md

 Ubuntu is a ubiquitous distribution and available as a build pool, and in WSL.

 Commands use linux paths.
 On Windows WSL can be used to execute commands.

+## Windows Subsystem for Linux

+wls can be installed and used to run and install node.

+`wsl -- <command>` executes a command in the default linux environment.

+This can be used to run linux commands on Windows.